begh-azka/active_directory_learning/5_AD_Users_and_Computers/README.md

    - Only used when we have established trust between two domains.

 3. **Managed Service Accounts (MSA)**:
-   - Holds accounts thatt are used to operate applications or services that run on your servers or your workstations.
+   - Holds accounts that are used to operate applications or services that run on your servers or your workstations.
    - Non-human accounts.
    - You do not create passwords for these accounts, they are handled automatically.
    - Rotating passwords for service accounts when they expire can be an issue for administrators.
 That is where MSAs help.